-The World Health Organization classes the outbreak of novel coronavirus (COVID-19) as a pandemic on 11 March, 2020.
+The World Health Organization classes the outbreak of COVID-19 as a pandemic on 11 March, 2020.

-Should I be preparing myself and my home to ride out the novel coronavirus (COVID-19) pandemic?
+Should I be preparing myself and my home to ride out the COVID-19 pandemic?

 Epidemics and pandemics can affect many parts of our lives and the way normal systems are run.
 In Australia, you will have advanced notice if you need to do anything out of the ordinary to prepare for an epidemic or pandemic and should follow the advice of public health officials.

 It’s wise to always have some extra food at home and other supplies like medications and baby needs or pet food, however there is no need to excessively stockpile anything.
 Queenslanders can prepare an emergency kit to last for 14 days that contains non-perishable food, medications and other supplies like baby needs or pet food.
 Emergency kits are good practice in preparation for any natural disaster or emergency situation.

 Remember, the best things you can do right now are keep up-to-date with our information, wash your hands often and properly, stay 1.5 metres away from other people, and stay home if you’re sick.